 A longtime resident of a small southern town reacquaints himself with the locals.

 | “Daaamn!”
-Jun’ said.
+Jun’ said.|

 “What?”
 Sonny asked, looking around.
 “What you talkin’ ‘bout?”

 “Talkin’ ‘bout chu,” Jun’ pointed back at Sonny, the man’s cheeks appearing stuffed to almost bursting.
 “You ain’t worried ‘bout the police comin’ for yo ass?”
-He stole a quick like at the third man sitting at the table, whose name was Zeke, and winked.
+He stole a quick look at the third man sitting at the table, whose name was Zeke, and winked.

 Still confused, Sonny shrugged, “Comin’ for me for what?”